semaphoreci/semaphore/docs/docs/using-semaphore/languages/javascript.md

 ## Overview

 Node.js is pre-installed in the Linux and macOS Semaphore environments.
 You can switch the active interpreter using [sem-version](../../reference/toolbox#sem-version).
-Semaphore can also pick the Ruby version from the `.ruby-version` file at the root of the repository.

 You may also use Docker images.

 ## How to select Node versions {#switch}

 Change the active Node.js versions on Linux and macOS with [sem-version](../../reference/toolbox#sem-version).
-This command ignores `.ruby-versions`

 ```shell
 sem-version node 20.17.0